coffeeandc0d3/pseudo-border-color-margins/README.md

 * GTK applications will not have a correct 'active' color of the soft red.
 This is due to needing client-side rendering or something that GTK is built around.
 What this means is your GTK apps will always have the inactive border color - mint green in this case.

-* The transparency in the below image isn't in this script, see https://github.com/ibhagwan/picom for how to get it if you're interested :)
+* The transparency in the preview image isn't in this script, see https://github.com/ibhagwan/picom for how to get it if you're interested :)

 [To Install]